riffomonas/RR_R25_2014/research_plan.md

 * Analysis and reporting: what are the necessary procedural details that should be included; what are the research resources that must be identified, including their type and source
 * Culture of science: how to ensure adequate oversight when the volume and speed of new science may mean mentors are unfamiliar with technology used by their trainees.

-State the goals for education and justify the area of training selected for module development in terms of its relevance and potential impact on improving data reproducibility.
 Describe the subject material to be covered.
 Describe the format for the training module proposed and justify it in terms of the education goals.

 The length of the proposed training module should be explained in terms of scope and depth of coverage of the subject matter and how the research education will be utilized by trainees, for example, a module on how to avoid confirmation bias to be taken by all beginning laboratory workers at the graduate student, postdoctoral fellow and beginning investigator level, or a module on appropriate design of animal studies to be taken immediately prior to beginning such work.

 Describe the plans for piloting the training module.

 **Develop a set of auto-tutorial modules to teach microbiome researchers habits for engaging in reproducible research.**

 ***Introduction.***

-***Justification & Feasibility***
-*_Review of Relevant Literature_*
-*_Preliminary Studies_*

-***Research Design***
+### Modules will provide
+* instruction on the importance of computational notebooks
+* templates for setting up and maintaining a blog-based notebook
+* best practices for using version control software (e.g. git and GitHub)
+* discussion of code review as an mechanism for mentor-mentee interaction
+* best practices for using literate programming tools for fostering reproducible research

 The goal of these modules is to create a framework within a research team for documenting research progress,